 - A destination playground featuring creative play spaces with a theme reflecting the gardens (Completed)

-- An upgrade to the jetty below the Italian Garden Renaissance Pavilion connecting the central city with the Gardens
+- An upgrade of the current jetty below the Gate 1 car park connecting the central city with the Gardens (Completed)